8 Brilliant Social Media Marketing Moments Of 2014

 7. No Time Like the Present: Pepsi’s #LiveForNow

 As part of its #LiveForNow campaign, launched in 2012, Pepsi created a series of “unbelievable” initiatives to capture the attention of Millenials across the UK.
 The campaign was used to emphasize how “unbelievable” it is that a sugar-free drink could still have maximum flavor.
-As part of the project, the brand crafted and curated a range of creative unbelievable feats and experience.
+As part of the project, the brand crafted and curated a range of creative, unbelievable feats and experiences.

 Pepsi tweeted from its @PepsiMaxUK account to encourage consumers to submit “unbelievable” Vine videos, tagged with #LiveforNow, for a chance to be featured on billboards across the UK.

-It’s no surprise that “The Unbelievable Bus Shelter” video became the most popular one of Pepsi’s #LiveforNow series.
-The unforgettable reactions of commuters were so incredible, that within 10 days, the YouTube video reached over 4 million views – and is currently closing in on 7 million, and 30,000 likes.
+Unsurprisingly, “The Unbelievable Bus Shelter” video became the most popular one of Pepsi’s #LiveforNow series.
+The unforgettable reactions of commuters were so incredible that within 10 days, the YouTube video reached over 4 million views – and is currently closing in on 7 million and 30,000 likes.
 Also, throughout February alone, #LiveForNow appeared in close to 8,000 tweets.

 How did #LiveforNow get millions of views on YouTube?